RNAD Coulport: History

-Coulport had originally been best known as a summer holiday retreat for wealthy Glaswegians, with its most notable feature being Kibble Palace, now relocated to the Glasgow Botanic Gardens.
+Coulport had originally been best known as a holiday retreat for wealthy Glaswegians, with its most notable feature being Kibble Palace, now relocated to the Glasgow Botanic Gardens.
 It is the site of the farm of Duchlage (historically spelt Duchlass).

 The Nassau Agreement was signed in December 1962, and the Polaris Sales Agreement was signed in April 1963.
 Initial construction took place between 1963, when Faslane was chosen as the new Polaris base, and 1968, when the first Polaris boat began its patrol.
 Safety considerations required that the armament maintenance and the storage facility have its own berth and be at least 4400 ft from the main facility whilst operational considerations dictated that the two facilities should be within an hour's sailing time.
 Coulport, on the opposite peninsula, met both of these requirements.

 The Trident Works Programme at Coulport and Faslane, co-ordinated by the Property Services Agency, took 13 years to complete.
 Planning work at Coulport began in 1982, and the estimated final cost for the entire programme, at 1994 prices, was approximately £1.9 billion.
 This made it the second most expensive procurement project in the UK after the Channel Tunnel project.

 Prior to the 2014 Scottish independence referendum, the implications of a potential vote for Scottish independence from the United Kingdom for the Coulport and Faslane bases were extensively discussed in the media, as it was unclear if any submarine base in England, Wales or Northern Ireland could house the Coulport silos.
-However, since the Scottish electorate voted against independence, the area along with the rest of Scotland remained UK territory and so the bases, and the equipment housed there, were unaffected.
+Since the Scottish electorate voted against independence, Scotland remained UK territory and so the bases, and the equipment housed there, were unaffected.

 A covered floating dry dock for the Trident submarines was built at Hunterston in Ayrshire, and floated to RNAD Coulport where it has been situated since 1993.
-This Explosive Handling Jetty is one of the world's largest floating concrete structures.
+This explosive handling jetty is one of the world's largest floating concrete structures.

+From about 2010 to 2025, due to inadequate maintenance of 1,500 water pipes, some tritium used periodically to replenish the Trident nuclear weapons leaked into Loch Long, constituting a low level of radioactive pollution.
+Analysis by Scottish Environment Protection Agency suggested that up to half of the pipeline components were beyond their design life when the leaks occurred.